robnagler/robnagler.github.io/_posts/2026-07-05-How-Does-AI-Work.md

 We can imagine how an ant builds something out of soil, because we know how to build sandcastles.
-Yet, that doesn't capture how an **ant** thinks, or how an entire colony of ants (clones) can produce something so varied and complex.
+Yet, that doesn't capture how an **ant** thinks, or how an entire colony of tiny beings produces something so varied and complex.

 When I see an ant colony or a baby, it explains how AI works.
 Yes, really.
 After decades of working with computers, it seems self-evident